Willi Bleicher: Trades union career with IG Metall

 A year or so after his sudden demotion, Bleicher's career underwent a relaunch of sorts.
 A vacancy arose unexpectedly for an IG Metall regional chief executive in Göppingen. and he was among the applicants for the post.
 Being no longer a member of any political party presented certain practical hurdles to his selection but in October 1951, by a narrow majority, he was appointed.

 As a regional union chief executive Willi Bleicher kept a wary eye on political developments in West Germany.
 The state had been formally inaugurated in May 1949 through a merger of the postwar occupation zones previously under military administration by the United States, the United Kingdom and France.
 Bleicher was strongly opposed to plans by the Adenauer government for West German re-armament.
 At countless events he sought to mobilise opposition to "remilitarisation".
 In February 1955, together with the regional IG Metall head, Hans Mayr, he succeeded in organising a demonstration at Göppingen where thousands of workers took to the streets to voice their opposition to "a resurgence of militarism".
-Ultimately, however, national re-armament, encouraged and backed by the United States of America, went ahead.
-Bleicher was badly disappointed and at the national DGB congress in October 1952 he was one of several who bitterly criticised the DGB leadership for what he characterised as their excessively irresolute and hesitant political approach.
+Ultimately, however, national re-armament, encouraged and backed by the United States, went ahead.
+Bleicher was badly disappointed and at the national German Trade Union Confederation (DGB) congress in October 1952 he was one of several who bitterly criticised the DGB leadership for what he characterised as their excessively irresolute and hesitant political approach.

 However, his core responsibility at Göppingen was, of course, naturally looking after the interests of union members in the area.
 As before, he made a name for himself as a resolute advocate for the Göppingen workforce, visiting plant after plant and rapidly familiarizing himself with the local situations and gaining the confidence and trust of the membership: at the same time his "no nonsense" approach won him the respect of employers.
 He was relatively unconcerned by custom and convention, however.
 At one business meeting he talent spotted the young piece worker, Hilde Kirsamer, whom he backed within the union and who in the end was appointed Work council president at the Märklin company.
 Within the IG Metall staff women were badly under-represented at the time.
-That an unskilled female factory worker should end up as a works council president in the early 1950s was little short of sensational.
+That an unskilled female factory worker should end up as a works council chair in the early 1950s was little short of sensational.
 Bleicher was proud of Kirsamer's success, although the issue of gender equality was not then the hot political topic that it became a couple of decades later, and was not something that would have been to the fore in his own political thinking.